-This option would provide Essex Housing LLP with the indicative capital requirements to deliver the activity set out in the Annual Delivery Plan in the confidential appendix to bring forward new and existing LLP schemes.
-This will also further ECC's objectives as set out in 3.4.
+This option would provide Essex Housing LLP with the indicative capital requirements to deliver the development programme and continue the activity to get more sites into construction and planning as set out in the Annual Delivery Plan in the confidential appendix to bring forward new and existing LLP schemes.
+This will also further ECC's objectives as set out in section 4 of this report.

-4.2 Option 2 - do nothing
+5.2 Option 2 - do nothing

-This option would not maximise the potential benefits of the Essex Housing model.
+This option would not maximise the potential benefits to our communities of the Essex Housing model.
 Furthermore, MTRS revenue benefits would not be realised.